Robert F. Kennedy's speech on the assassination of Martin Luther King Jr.: Summary of Indianapolis speech

 Kennedy began his speech by announcing that King had been killed.
-He was the first to publicly inform the audience of King's assassination, causing members of the audience to scream and wail in disbelief.
+He was the first to publicly inform the audience of King's assassination, causing members of the audience to scream and wail in disbelief and grief.
 Several of Kennedy's aides were worried that the delivery of this information would result in a riot.
 Once the audience quieted down, Kennedy spoke of the threat of disillusion and divisiveness at King's death and reminded the audience of King's efforts to "replace that violence, that stain of bloodshed that has spread across our land, with an effort to understand with compassion and love."
 Kennedy acknowledged that many in the audience would be filled with anger, especially since the assassin was believed to be a white man.
 He empathized with the audience by referring to the assassination of his brother, United States President John F. Kennedy, by a white man.
 The remarks surprised Kennedy aides, who had never heard him speak of his brother's death in public.
 Quoting the ancient Greek playwright Aeschylus, with whom he had become acquainted through his brother's widow, Jacqueline Kennedy, Kennedy said, "Even in our sleep, pain which cannot forget falls drop by drop upon the heart until, in our own despair, against our will, comes wisdom through the awful grace of God."

 Kennedy then delivered one of his best-remembered remarks: "What we need in the United States is not division; what we need in the United States is not hatred; what we need in the United States is not violence or lawlessness, but is love and wisdom, and compassion toward one another, and a feeling of justice towards those who still suffer within our country, whether they be white or whether they be black."
 To conclude, Kennedy reiterated his belief that the country needed and wanted unity between blacks and whites and encouraged the country to "dedicate ourselves to what the Greeks wrote so many years ago: to tame the savageness of man and to make gentle the life of this world."
 He finished by asking the audience members to pray "for our country and for our people."
 Rather than exploding in anger at the tragic news of King's death, the crowd exploded in applause and enthusiasm for a second time, before dispersing quietly.